jheiss/keyring/README.md

 It can be used in any application that needs safe password storage.

 The keyring services supported by this library:
-* Mac OS X Keychain: the Apple Keychain service in Mac OS X.
+* Mac OS X Keychain: the Apple Keychain service in Mac OS X
+* GNOME 2 Keyring
 * In-memory keychain
-* GNOME 2 Keyring

 Additional keyring services we'd like to support:
 * KDE KWallet
-* SecretServiceKeyring: for newer GNOME and KDE environments.
+* SecretServiceKeyring: for newer GNOME and KDE environments
 * Windows Credential Manager
+* Windows Credential Manager, aka Windows Vault

 ## Installation